vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 The dream was God’s answer to the king’s wondering about what the future would hold for his kingdom.

-## What did the king see in his dream?
+## What did the king see?

 > Thou, O king, sawest, and behold *a great image*.
 This great image, whose brightness was excellent, stood before thee; and the form thereof was terrible.
-{% ct 'Daniel 2:31' %}

-## What did it look like?

-> This image’s *head was of fine gold*, his *breast and his arms of silver*, his *belly and his thighs of brass*, his *legs of iron*, his *feet part of iron and part of clay*.
+This image’s *head was of fine gold*, his *breast and his arms of silver*, his *belly and his thighs of brass*, his *legs of iron*, his *feet part of iron and part of clay*.
-{% ct 'Daniel 2:32-33' %}
+{% ct 'Daniel 2:31-33' %}

 ## What happened to it?